Loule95450/datagouv-mcp/README.md

 The MCP server configuration depends on your client.
 Use the appropriate configuration format for your client:

+### ChatGPT

+ChatGPT can connect via “Connectors” (beta, paid plans only: Plus/Pro/Team/Enterprise depending on workspace enablement).
+Create a custom connector and set the URL to `https://mcp.data.gouv.fr/mcp` (no API key needed, tools are read-only).
+If the connector option is missing in your account, it has not yet been enabled by OpenAI.

 ### Claude Desktop

 Add the following to your Claude Desktop configuration file (typically `~/Library/Application Support/Claude/claude_desktop_config.json` on MacOS, or `%APPDATA%\Claude\claude_desktop_config.json` on Windows):